 The ideal St. Patrick’s day dessert is obviously a combination of chocolate and beer.
 These delicious stout beer chocolate cupcakes topped with a light cream cheese frosting are just what you’re craving this “lucky season.”

 The incredibly complex combination of flavors from the beer, chocolate and frosting are to die for and result in a light and moist cupcake.
-Serve these at your St. Patty’s celebrations and there is no doubt that they’ll be everyone’s favorite treat!
+Serve these at your St. Paddy’s celebrations and there is no doubt that they’ll be everyone’s favorite treat!

-Do the Cupcakes Taste like Beer?
+Do the Cupcakes Taste Like Beer?

-The stout that is used in this recipe provides subtle beer flavor that complements the chocolate perfectly.
+The stout used in this recipe provides subtle beer flavor that complements the chocolate perfectly.
 The procedure for baking with beer is the same as when you incorporate any liqueur into baked goods.
 Perhaps a delicious amaretto cake is in your future, hint, hint!